whanyu1212/code-review-collab/README.md

 # Multi-Agent Code Review System
 (Work in progress) A multi-agent system for automated and intelligent code review.
 Leveraging AI and collaborative agents to improve code quality, streamline workflows, and enhance team collaboration.

+The top-level task "Automated Code Review" is decomposed into a hierarchy where the Planner/Interpreter Agent interprets the intent from user input and manages subordinate agents.
+Each agent focuses on a specific task, making the system modular and scalable.
+The intermediate output will then be passed to an Aggregation & Review Agent for consolidation

 <br>

 ```mermaid